-* Updated May 10, 2019: For the first time Bob Enyart has gained direct access to and held in his hands Steve Austin's 1988 Grand Canyon tour guidebook and Austin's obviously doctored and back-dated 1989 guidebook by which (see below) he falsely claimed priority.
+* Updated May 10, 2019: In June 2018 for the first time Bob Enyart has gained direct access to and held in his hands Steve Austin's 1988 Grand Canyon tour guidebook and Austin's obviously doctored and back-dated 1989 guidebook by which (see below) he falsely claimed priority.
 When Dr. Brown received the following letter from Dr. Austin, thankfully, he was in possession of Austin's 1988 text.
 (This was the spiral-bound book for the participants on his annual Grand Canyon rafting trips.)
 This 1988 book proves that Dr. Steve Austin lied in the letter just below and it explains why at the end of their day of mediation that the Pepperdine University mediation board found in favor of Dr. Brown.
 Steve then signed the mediation agreement but later refused to comply with the mediator’s findings and that agreement.
 Instead, like a lawyer might do, he then spent months wearing down the lead mediator (in the manner of Luke 18:5) and Steve has since spent years obfuscating.
 None of that though changes the fact of Steve’s lie in this letter and that he therefore has lost the benefit of the doubt.
 (Today, in 2019, he has dropped his initial (false) claim to priority and has come up with another, which can be equally proved false.)
 The last paragraph shown here is proved to be a complete lie:

 * Austin Deceptively Removed these Four Paragraphs: In RSR's scans from Austin's guidebooks, first note the four paragraphs that Steve Austin removed to squeeze in a map without renumbering the rest of the book so he could fraudulently claim that the map was always there (click to enlarge):